Cooperative Agreement to Facilitate Coordination Between DOE-NE and Energy Communities, Vital Constituencies, and Educational Groups

 Applicant and/or Project Eligibility Requirements

 NE aims "to advance nuclear power as a resource capable of contributing toward the nation’s energy supply, environmental, and national security needs."
-While sometimes contentious, nuclear enegy is a carbon-free method of generating electricity.
+While sometimes contentious, nuclear energy is a carbon-free method of generating electricity.

 This program is governed by the J40 Executive Order.
 NE will "work with partners to reach out to underserved communities that could benefit from nuclear energy projects ensuring that the growth clean energy projects produce is equitably delivered."
 Program A authorizes applicants to foster engagement [with disadvantaged] energy communities.
 Program B authorizes applicants to (1) develop policy to support just and equitable deployment of nuclear technology and the siting of spent fuel; (2) synthesize and communicate research allowing communities to better understand and deploy nuclear technologies; and (3) engage with underserved communities to promote an equitable distribution of opportunities in nuclear energy.